Krip9Gamer/SimpleFeed/README.md

 # SimpleFeed
-A simple Plugin that was made out of boredom
+A Simple PMMP Plugin That Feeds you